Philippine Airlines

-Philippine Airlines (PAL) is the flag carrier of the Philippines.
+Philippine Airlines (PAL; Líneas Aéreas Filipinas) is the flag carrier of the Philippines.
 The airline was founded in 1941 and is the oldest operating commercial airline in Asia.
-(Note: Although Air India could claim to be Asia's oldest airline if considered a continuation of Tata Air Services (later Tata Airlines), which was founded in 1932, the modern-day airline was only established in 1946—five years after Philippine Air Lines (now Philippine Airlines).
-Furthermore, even if the histories of predecessor companies were taken into account, PAL would still be older than Air India, as its forerunner, the Philippine Aerial Taxi Company (PATCO), was founded in 1930—two years before Tata Air Services.)
+(Note: Although Air India could claim to be Asia's oldest airline if it is considered as a continuation of Tata Air Services/Tata Airlines which was founded in 1932, the modern-day airline was only established in 1946 — five years after Philippine Air Lines/Philippine Airlines.
+Furthermore, even if the histories of predecessor companies were taken into account, PAL would still be older than Air India, as its forerunner – the Philippine Aerial Taxi Company (PATCO) – was founded in 1930, two years before Tata Air Services.)

 Philippine Airlines launched its first flight on March 15, 1941, using a Beechcraft Model 18 aircraft from Manila to Baguio.
-After a brief suspension during World War II, the airline resumed operations in 1946 and became the first Asian airline to cross the Pacific, with a flight from Manila to Oakland, California.
+After a brief suspension during World War II, the airline resumed operations in 1946 and became the first Asian airline to cross the Pacific, with a flight from Manila to Oakland, United States.
 PAL was designated as the country's flag carrier in the late 1940s and expanded rapidly in the decades that followed.
 In 1966, PAL was privatized when then-chairman Benigno Toda Jr. acquired a majority stake.
 However, in 1977, the airline was re-nationalized when the Government Service Insurance System obtained the majority of its shares.
 The airline underwent privatization again in 1992, when it was purchased by a group led by Antonio Cojuangco.
-Subsequent ownership changes occurred, with businessman Lucio Tan eventually becoming the majority stockholder in the mid 1990s.
+Subsequent ownership changes occurred, with businessman Lucio Tan eventually becoming the majority stockholder in the mid-1990s.

 Over the years, PAL has undergone periods of expansion and restructuring, responding to economic downturns, fuel price volatility, and regional competition.
 The airline has implemented multiple modernization programs focused on fleet renewal, route expansion, and service upgrades.
 In February 2018, Skytrax recognized Philippine Airlines as a four-star airline.
+Philippine Airlines has accepted Oneworld's invitation to join the alliance in 2027.

 The airline's main flight operations are based at Ninoy Aquino International Airport in Metro Manila.
-It primarily operates international routes across Asia, North America, and Oceania, along with select domestic sectors—including Cebu, Davao, Cagayan de Oro, Iloilo, and General Santos—while the majority of domestic flights are operated by its subsidiary, PAL Express.
+It primarily operates international routes across Asia, North America, and Oceania, along with select domestic sectors—including Cebu, Bacolod, Davao, Cagayan de Oro, Iloilo, General Santos and Puerto Princesa—while the majority of domestic flights are operated by its subsidiary, PAL Express.